FreeFlarum/freeflarum.com/docs/tutorials/configuring-mail.md

     4. Under the Password & sign-in method section, click App passwords.
     5. Make sure Mail or Other (custom name) is selected in the Select app drop-down menu.
 If you selected Mail, choose a computer or device from the Select device menu.
 If you selected Other (custom name), type the application or add-on and, optionally, device (like "Mozilla Thunderbird on my Linux laptop") over e.g. YouTube on my Xbox.
     6. Click Generate.

+You can then test your configuration by sending a test mail.